jamespeterschinner/async_v20/CONTRIBUTING.rst

 documentation improvements are wanted!

-Please before making a Pull Request about documentation changes.
+Before making a Pull Request with documentation changes.

 from async_v20 root directory run: